16+

 PROBLEM 9

-Given: an entrepreneur, who is usually well known in the place where he was born, where he grew up and where he has developed his business, cannot simply hide from his recent popularity at the drop of a hat.
-Just yesterday, he and his company were on billboards, on magazine covers, on employees’ name tags, on the side of cars, on the business cards given to numerous officials, suppliers, and customers, the company was a respected employer… Then suddenly, the soon-to-be bankrupt has to sever his connections with everyone.
-He locks himself in his luxurious country estate or drives off behind the wheel of an expensive car wherever the road takes him.
+Given: an entrepreneur, who is usually well known in the place where he was born, where he grew up and where he has developed his business, cannot escape his recent popularity at the drop of a hat.
+Just yesterday, he and his company were on billboards, on magazine covers, on employees’ name tags, on the sides of cars, on business cards given to numerous officials, suppliers, and customers… In short, the company was a respected employer… Then suddenly, the soon-to-be bankrupt has to sever his connections with everyone.
+He locks himself in his luxurious country estate or drives off, wherever the road takes him, behind the wheel of an expensive car.

 Question: what exactly is a psychological tsunami?
 It sweeps over everyone in equal measure, irrespective of the size of the business.
 When debts exceed the ability to pay them off, it is only the dishonest and criminally inclined who can remain indifferent.
 The rest of us realize that once all the resources we have feverishly sought to avert disaster are exhausted, the ‘great water’ will inevitably come to wash it all away.